ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 * You should check if ASCII Armoring is present in your system.
 It should be disabled additionally for this task.
 In some systems, it might not be possible.
 It is recommended to use Kali Linux in this task.
 * This task is much easier to get done with 32-bit binaries; the function parameters are passed differently when compared to a 64-bit system.
 (Stack vs. registers?)

-One simple implementation can be found from (this)[https://shellblade.net/files/docs/ret2libc.pdf] paper for example.
+One simple implementation can be found in [this](https://shellblade.net/files/docs/ret2libc.pdf) paper for example.

-Extra: Method was first introduced in (here)[https://seclists.org/bugtraq/1997/Aug/63].
+Extra: Method was first introduced [here.](https://seclists.org/bugtraq/1997/Aug/63)

 ### B) Return-oriented programming (aka ROP)

-Return-to-libc method brings some limitations: we are very dependant about the libraries' functions and arguments (and vulnerable program's text segment's).
-Sometimes the overall functionality what we are willing to achieve is very hard to implement with just pure existing functions.
+Return-to-libc method brings some limitations: we are very dependent on the libraries' functions and arguments (and vulnerable program's text segment's).
+Sometimes the overall functionality that we are willing to achieve is very hard to implement with just pure existing functions.
 With ret2libc technique, pure function calls with parameters are limited only to two calls.
 This will be explained later.

-Return-oriented programming is more sophisticated version of ret2libc;
+Return-oriented programming is the more sophisticated version of ret2libc;
 instead of reusing library functions, we are additionally reusing **code chunks** (instruction sequences) from libraries and from the program itself.
-These areas are in program's executable memory.
+These areas are in the program's executable memory.

-In practise, we are using these sequences, which ends to **ret** instrcution.
-This instruction is meaningful to us, as we can chain these code chunks (which are usually called as 'gadgets') to build the actual 'bigger' code we need.
-After gadget is executed, execution flow can be set so, that new gadget will be executed, and so on.
+In practice, we are using these sequences, which will end to **ret** instruction.
+This instruction is meaningful to us, as we can chain these code chunks (which are usually called 'gadgets') to build the actual 'bigger' code we need.
+After the gadget is executed, the execution flow can be set so, that a new gadget will be executed, and so on.
 By using some special gadgets, we can control the stack so, that we can chain these calls as much as we want.

-Intel style example maybe as simple as it can get:
+Intel style example may be as simple as it can get:
 ```shell
 pop eax ;ret
 ```
-By giving enough reusable code, ROP is [*Turing complete*][4].
+By giving enough reusable code, ROP is *Turing complete* [^17].

-But how we are actually getting and executing these gadgets?
+But how we are getting and executing these gadgets?

 We could manually disassemble binaries and look for them, but that could take a lot of effort.
-Luckily there are now some tools what we are able to use.
+Luckily there are now some tools that we can use.

-One very frequently updated and multipurpose tool - [radare2](https://github.com/radare/radare2) is used as example.
+One very frequently updated and multipurpose tool - [radare2](https://github.com/radare/radare2) is used as an example.

-Let's use once again our vulnerable program as target what we created in Task 1.
-Tutorial for ROP and example for using radare2 (and pwntools) with it, is [here. ](Tutorials/Tutorial3B_Radare2_and_gadgets.md)
+Let's use once again our vulnerable program as the target that we used in Task 1.
+The tutorial for an ROP and example for using radare2 (and pwntools) with it, is [here. ](Radare2_and_gadgets.md)
-Pwntools is Python library, which helps to generate more controllable and readable payload.

-Simple, but practical demonstration of ROP technique can be found [here](https://tc.gts3.org/cs6265/2016/l/lab07-rop/README-tut.txt).
+Simple, but practical demonstration of the ROP technique can be found [here](https://tc.gts3.org/cs6265/2016/l/lab07-rop/README-tut.txt).

-Extra: White paper introducing the ROP can be found [here][5].
+Extra: The white paper introducing the ROP can be found here [^18].

-> ***Try to get previously mentioned example (ROP_hello) [here](src/pwntools_example/ROP_hello.py) to work by yourself.
+> ***Try to get previously mentioned example (ROP_hello) [here](src/ROP_hello.py) to work by yourself.
 Next, make simple example implementation of ROP technique.
 This could be spawning a local shell for example.
 To not make it same as ret2libc method, print some text before spawning shell, and print also something after exiting the shell.
 In this way we can apply some ROP - chain.***

 Tip: If you are being bit unlucky, and are facing some function addresses containing null bytes in non-Ascii-Armored system, try out some alternative functions.
 For example putchar function has putchar_unlocked alternative.